davila23/rottay-website/content/jobs/Indeed/index.md

 #### Functional Requirements:

-➤ Design and development of the Notification System to centralize communication with users in a single service.
+➤ Led the Design and Development of a Notification System aimed at centralizing communication with users in a single Service.
+Prior to this project, different micro-services were communicating with the user, sometimes triggering multiple notifications without proper logs.
-➤ Survey and documentation of all sub-systems that interact with users, either via App (Push Notification) or Email (AWS SNS), and incorporate them into the solution provided.
+➤ Survey and document all sub-systems that interact with users via App (Push Notification) or Email (AWS SNS) and incorporate them into the solution provided.
+Worked closely with various teams to ensure a smooth transition to production and the replacement of each code fragment.

 #### Realized tasks:

-» Preparation of performance reports presenting to HR.
-» Coordinate and delegate team tasks, code reviews.
+» Coordinated and delegated team tasks to ensure timely and efficient completion of project deliverables.
-» Documentation of the Architecture and integrations carried out.
+» Documented the system's architecture and integrations carried out, which involved creating comprehensive technical documentation that outlined the Notification System's design, implementation, and functionality.
-» Coordinate with the different sectors of the company the change of responsibility for sending notifications to users.
+» Collaborated with different departments within the company to transfer responsibility for sending notifications to users to the centralized Notification System

 #### Technologies used: